armory/docs-cdaas/content/en/deployment/strategies/canary.md

 ### Canary strategy with service mesh
-When using a canary strategy with a service mesh like Istio or LinkerD, CD-as-a-Service performs the following steps:
+When using a canary strategy with a service mesh like Istio or Linkerd, CD-as-a-Service performs the following steps:
 1. CD-as-a-Service creates the ReplicaSet  for the new version of the application without changing the `replicaCount` specified in the Kubernetes deployment object.
 1. CD-as-a-Service evaluates the `setWeight` step to determine the traffic split between the new version and the old version.
 1. CD-as-a-Service manipulates the relevant objects that are involved in shaping the traffic for the service mesh.